vzahorui/vzahorui.github.io/_posts/2021-01-21-hypothesis-testing.md

 ### Benjamini–Hochberg procedure

 The method controls family-wise error rate in multiple testing ensuring that it is less or equal to a given significance level.
 Before discussing how and why it works let's note that if the null hypothesis is true then the $p$-values are uniformly distributed between 0 and 1.
 This concurs with the definition of significance level as the probability of having a small $p$-value (a value between 0 and $\alpha$).
 If the alternative hypothesis is true then there is a high probability of getting a small $p$-value, so in this case the distribution of $p$-values is highly skewed to the left.
-To demonstrate this I've made a simulation of multiple tests for the scenarios when the null hypothesis is true and false, and visualized the distribution of p-values in both cases:
+To demonstrate this I've made a simulation of multiple tests for the scenarios when the null hypothesis is true and false, and visualized the distribution of $p$-values in both cases:

 ![](/assets/images/probability/p_values_distribution.png){: .align-center}